 In addition to clinical service provision, the MHS functions as a primary training site for Ph.D. and Psy.D. candidates in clinical psychology.
 The aim of the internship training program at UCCS MHS is to train generalist health service psychologists in a multidisciplinary college mental health setting.
-The major components of the training program are direct clinical experience, individual and group supervision, didactic/seminar trainings provided by clinical staff, participation in all staff meetings, interaction and collaboration with an interdisciplinary team, clinical and educational collaborations with community agencies, and case presentations and discussions.
+The major components of the training program are direct clinical experience, individual and group supervision, didactic/seminar trainings provided by clinical mental health practitioners, participation in all staff meetings, interaction and collaboration with an interdisciplinary team, clinical and educational collaborations with community agencies, and case presentations and discussions.
 Training and supervised experience are offered in psychological evaluation and testing, individual psychotherapy, couples therapy, family therapy, and group therapy.
 The integration of training, research, and service is a priority for our training program.
 The primary services offered are psychotherapy (individual, couples, family, group), and psychological evaluations as they relate to the psychotherapy services the MHS offers.
 In addition, educational outreach activities and consultations about resources to cope with life transitions are regular services.
 Teams composed of licensed clinicians and graduate students provide these services.
 The Supervisor is responsible for all clinical services that are implemented by the Interns.

 Information You Will Need